 Later in life I heard this perfect way of describing it, from a very joyful woman who had completely turned her life around while living with a life-threatening illness:

 If you want something you’ve never had, you have to do something you’ve never done.”

 Now that I’ve written all that, it is helping me find the courage to go bigger.
 I can always ask for help just like I did for that challenge.
-My fear is not gone but courage is joining the choir.
+My fear is not gone but courage is now in the game with me too.

 Now it’s your turn to find your courage to step forward into new territory.
 This simple exercise will help.
 Answer these questions for yourself:

 - What’s an exciting step that is feeling “too big” for you right now?
 Write the situation and how you feel about it.